mrwweb/mrw-simplified-editor-wordpress/readme.txt

 Tags: TinyMCE, Editor Styles, Editor, Text Editor Requires at least: 4.1
 Requires PHP: 5.6.20
-Tested up to: 5.0
+Tested up to: 5.3
-Stable tag: 1.2.0
+Stable tag: 2.0.0
 Donate link: https://www.paypal.me/rootwiley
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Formerly "MRW Web Design Simple TinyMCE" - Reduce the number of features in the Block Editor and Classic Editor.
-Help users focus on making great content and letting their themes make it beautiful.
+Focus editors on making great content and letting their themes make it beautiful by smartly reducing the number of options in the Block and Classic Editors.
+Formerly "MRW Web Design Simple TinyMCE"

 == Description ==

-_(Formerly "MRW Web Design Simple TinyMCE")_
+*(Formerly "MRW Web Design Simple TinyMCE")*

 When publishing content with a CMS, content should be entered semantically and formatted via a design system (created by the theme) to ensure consistent formatting and portable content.